The best things to do near our B&B in Eryri | Snowdonia, North Wales

 Gwydir Castle - on the outskirts of Llanrwst - is an atmospheric, ancient Welsh house known as one of the finest Tudor buildings in Wales.

-Zip World Conwy & The Wave Garden Spa
+The Wave Garden Spa (and Zip World Conwy)

 Distance from us: 3 miles

-Offering luxurious spa treatments and wellness packages, the spa is next to the Hilton Garden Inn Snowdonia hotel at the same Zip World location in Dolgarrog.
+Offering luxurious spa treatments and wellness packages, the spa is part of what is now the Ixora Hotel & Spa (formerly known as the Hilton Garden Inn Snowdonia hotel) and remains open at the same location in Dolgarrog.

 Pre-booking is essential!